smiki25/ps3queue/README.md

 -   **Pure API Experience**: 100% live data from RAWG's 500,000+ game database (no JSON fallbacks)
 -   **Multi-Platform Support**: PlayStation 1, PlayStation 2, PlayStation 3, and PlayStation Vita
 -   **Smart Recommendations**: Advanced AI-powered recommendation engine that learns from your preferences
+-   **Mobile-First Design**: Fully responsive interface optimized for phones, tablets, and desktop
--   **Tinder-style Interface**: Swipe through games with smooth animations
+-   **Touch-Friendly Interface**: Large buttons, smooth gestures, and mobile-optimized interactions
 -   **Comprehensive Game Info**: Real-time game data with screenshots, genres, platform, release date, developer, and descriptions
 -   **Wishlist System**: Save games you're interested in with persistent storage
 -   **Behavioral Learning**: The system learns from your "Hell nah", "Add to wishlist", and "Next game" interactions
--   **Intelligent Caching**: 10-minute cache system to optimize API usage
+-   **Intelligent Caching**: 24-hour cache system with localStorage persistence to optimize API usage
 -   **Enhanced Error Handling**: Clear setup instructions when API key is missing
+-   **Production Ready**: Optimized for Vercel deployment with automatic scaling

 ## How It Works
 1. **Choose Your Platforms**: Select from PlayStation 1, PlayStation 2, PlayStation 3, and PlayStation Vita